TheIronMarx/honeybabel/honeybabel_alg.md

 * Shuffle final set of honeywords in from all buckets.
 * Search for sugarword in set and record index
 * Output: A set of honeywords and index of sugarword in the set.

+## 1. Input
+Whether an implementation of HoneyBabel is used within an entire Honeywords implementation or as a stand alone honeywords generation program, the algorithm needs input.
+A password *x* and multiple of five *k* honeywords desired.